oreopie/physics-aware-dl/README.md

 Please refer to the file `License.txt` for the license governing this code.

+If you use this repository in your work, please cite:

 If you have any questions or suggestions with the code or find a bug, please let us know.
-Contact Shijie Jiang at shijie.jiang(at)hotmail.com
+Contact Shijie Jiang at *jiangsj(at)mail.sustech.edu.cn*

 ------